risheekbajaj/Delhi-AQI-Analysis-Prediction/README.md

 ```

-## 🔍 Key Insights* **⚠️ Winter Crisis**: AQI consistently spikes to "Severe" levels (>400) during Winter (Nov-Jan) due to temperature inversion and low wind speeds.
+## 🔍 Key Insights
+* **⚠️ Winter Crisis**: AQI consistently spikes to "Severe" levels (>400) during Winter (Nov-Jan) due to temperature inversion and low wind speeds.
 * **☠️ Primary Pollutants**: **PM2.5** and **PM10** show a near-perfect correlation (r > 0.95) and are the biggest drivers of poor air quality.
 * **🔮 Forecast**: The model predicts a recurrence of hazardous air quality in the upcoming winter season, suggesting the need for preemptive pollution control measures in October.

+## 🤝 Contributing
-## 🤝 ContributingContributions are welcome!
+Contributions are welcome!
 Please fork the repository and create a pull request for any feature enhancements or bug fixes.

 ---